Jean Marshall

-Jean Sylvia Marshall, born in Birmingham, England, is a Canadian immunologist and acting Professor and Head of the Department of Microbiology & Immunology at Dalhousie University in Halifax, Nova Scotia, Canada.
+Jean Sylvia Marshall, born in Birmingham, England, is a Canadian immunologist and acting Professor at Dalhousie University in Halifax, Nova Scotia, Canada.
 Marshall's work has investigated how mast cells are involved in the early immune response to infection and antigen.
 She is best known for her discovery of the previously unknown degranulation-independent immunoregulatory roles of mast cells in infection and allergy and their ability to mobilize dendritic cells.

 Marshall's current research relates to studying innate immunity and local immune events and environment.
 Her work spans many fields, including immunology, inflammation, allergy, mast cell biology, chronic inflammatory disease, innate immunity, and cancer biology (specifically breast cancer). her lab also has a special interest in toll-like receptors in mucosal immune regulation.

 Biography

 Marshall attended high school in Loughborough, England and then completed a Bachelor of Science (Hons.) in Biochemistry at the University of Manchester in 1980.
 She then received a PhD in immunology from Manchester, investigating regulation of IgE and the generation of autoantibodies to it in 1983.
 Her PhD supervisor was Eric Bell, the first to describe CD45 expression on memory T cells.
 After her PhD, she completed postdoctoral fellowships at the University of Manchester and at McMaster University in Hamilton, Ontario, Canada under the supervision of John Bienenstock, one of the fathers of mucosal immunology.

 She was appointed assistant professor in the Department of Pathology at McMaster University in 1989, and associate professor in 1993.
 She then moved to the position of associate professor in the Departments of Microbiology & Immunology and Pathology at Dalhousie University in 1997, and became Full Professor in 1999.
 In 2005, she became the Head of the Department of Microbiology & Immunology.